psychemedia/sin-eater-resources/src/_initial_observations.md

 > In Caermarthenshire, not far from Llandebie, was a mountain valley, where, up to the commencement of the present century, the people were of a very lawless character.
 There the above practice was said to have prevailed to a recent period, and going thence to those parts of the country where, from the establishment of works, and from other causes, the people had more early become enlightened, he found the more absurd portions of the custom had been abandoned, while some still remained.

-Here we have mention of a particular place, *Llandebie*, midway between Dinefwr and Ystalyfera, as mentioned by Ceri Phillips in his story,
+Here we have mention of a particular place, *Llandebie*, midway between Dinefwr and Ystalyfera, as mentioned by Ceri Phillips in his story, Here we have mention of a particular place, *Llandebie*, midway between Dinefwr and Ystalyfera, as mentioned by Ceri Phillips in his story.
+But there is no mention here of who was "said to have claimed"* that the tradition had prevailed.

+Moggridge then went on:

 > Thus near Llanon `[there is a Llanon just down the coast from Aberystwyth]`, within twenty years, the plate, salt and bread were retained, —near Swansea (and indeed very generally) only the plate and salt.
 In a parish near Chepstow `[in the county of Monmouthshire, on the Welsh borders]` it was usual to make the figure of a cross on the salt, and cutting an apple or an orange into quarters, to put one piece at each termination of the lines.

 Ah, this seems a little less unusual: *an apple or an orange*.
-Perhaps the Shrewsbury Chronicler misread their own handwriting?
+Perhaps the Shrewsbury Chronicler misread their own handwriting, or the typesetter made an error in setting the type?
 We might also note that there has also been no mention of a certain "clergyman residing at Stanton Lacy".

 The "official" report then goes on to describe some of the other differences noted by Mr. Moggridge, including the evidence of the mysterious "Aubrey" mentioned, but not quoted, in the Shrewsbury Chronicle account: